 [8] Seeking a Dissolution on the Papers

-A result of the COVID-19 pandemic was the ability of the parties to obtain a dissolution of marriage by submitting all of the final papers and affidavits to the court.
+Pparties mayobtain a dissolution of marriage by submitting all of the final papers and related affidavits to the court.
 Our statutes have been amended to permit such uncontested dissolutions to be approved on the papers, providing that the parties attest there has been no restraining or protective orders issued or pending before the court.
 Conn.
 Gen. Stat. § 46b-66(b).